openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-kafka/07-07-deploy-and-test/assignment.md

 # BONUS SECTION: Open the solution in an IDE in the cloud!

 Want to continue exploring this solution on your own in the cloud?
-You can use the free [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) IDE running on the free [Developer Sandbox for Red Hat OpenShift](http://red.ht/dev-sandbox).
+You can use the free [Red Hat OpenShift Dev Spaces](hhttps://developers.redhat.com/products/openshift-dev-spaces/overview) IDE running on the free [Developer Sandbox for Red Hat OpenShift](http://red.ht/dev-sandbox).
 [Run here](https://workspaces.openshift.com) to login or to register if you are a new user.
 This free service expires after 30 days, but you can always enable a new free 30-day subscription.

 Once logged in, [run here](https://workspaces.openshift.com/f?url=https://raw.githubusercontent.com/openshift-katacoda/rhoar-getting-started/solution/quarkus/kafka/devfile.yaml) to open the solution for this project in the cloud IDE.
 While loading, if it asks you to update or install any plugins, you can say no.